tuda-parallel/FTIO/README.md

 <br />

  ### Predictor
 The other tool, `predictor`, launches FTIO in a loop.
-It basically monitors a file for changes.
+It monitors a file for changes.
 The file contains bandwidth values over time (see [Quick Start](#quick-start)).
 Once the file changes, FTIO is called and a new prediction is found. `predictor` performs a few additional steps compared FTIO:
 * FTIO results are merged into frequency ranges using DB-Scan​
 * Conditional probability is calculated​
 * Data is further processed (e.g., average bytes estimation, estimated number of phases,...)